 Flood Risk Advice

-Historic England has prepared advice and guidance to help you with measures you can take to prevent flood water entering your property.
+Follow Historic England's advice on what you can do to prevent flood water entering your property.
 It also covers changes you can make to your home to minimise damage if floodwater does get in.
 Although most historic buildings are very durable and relatively resistant to flooding, they can still suffer substantial damage.

 If your home is at risk there are some basic checks that need to be made: